Income Tax Itemized Deductions

 When you file the return, you have the choice on whether to take itemized or standard deductions.
 Most tax software automatically takes whichever is largest based on what you filled in.

-The standard deduction for 2014 for a married couple will be $12,400.
-That means that if you are married and file jointly, you probably should not itemize unless your deductions will exceed more than $12,400.
+The standard deduction for 2024 for a married couple will be $29,200.
+That means that if you are married and file jointly, you probably will not itemize if Mortgage Interest plus Real Estate Taxes plus charitable contributions add up to less than $29,000.
 Also, keep in mind medical deductions may not be deductible at all.

-Medical deductions have what is called a 10% floor (7.5% for those over 65).
-That means if a couple has a $50,000 adjusted gross income, their first $5000 in medical expenses are not deductible ($3,750 if the couple is over 65).
+Medical deductions have what is called a 7.5% floor .
+That means if a couple has a $80,000 adjusted gross income, their first $6000 in out of pocket medical expenses are not deductible .
 If all people have is copays and prescription copays, they will rarely be deductible.
-So the general rule is unless out of pocket medical is really high, do not waste the time or money to take that to the preparer.
+So the general rule is unless out of pocket medical is really high, do not waste the time tracking medical expenses.

 Thus, the biggest itemized deductions are Mortgage Interest, RE Taxes, Sales Tax (or State Income Tax), and charitable contributions.
 Most people who don’t own their own home do not itemize unless they have very high charitable contributions.
-I have seen people that give $20,000 or $50,000 to charity.
 Similarly, those who have their house almost paid off rarely itemize.

-The truth is, I can normally tell pretty fast whether or not someone will benefit from itemizing or whether it will be close.
-I have worked for firms that made me go tally up shoe boxes full of receipts for copays, when I knew all along they would not have enough medical expenses to itemize.
+Normally, I can tell pretty fast whether or not someone will benefit from itemizing or whether it will be close.
+I have worked for a firm that made me go tally up shoe boxes full of receipts for copays, when I knew all along they would not have enough medical expenses to itemize.
 Of course, they would charge the client the extra time to do that.
 Another firm was smart enough to let us move on and not waste time or the clients money when the answer was obvious.

 Obviously, I will total things up if the client wants me to.
 However, I will tell them up front if it looks clear they don’t have enough to itemize.
 They can then make the decision whether they want to pay me to pursue it further.